 Hamilton Tiger-Cats, Forge FC announce new Hamilton Sports Group ownership structure

-HAMILTON — The Hamilton Tiger-Cats and Force FC announced a new ownership structure on Sunday, with the creation of Hamilton Sports Group.
+HAMILTON — The Hamilton Tiger-Cats and Forge FC announced a new ownership structure on Sunday, with the creation of Hamilton Sports Group.

 The new HSG will own and operate both the CFL's Tiger-Cats and soccer's Forge FC, as well as a master license agreement with the city's 23,000-seat Tim Hortons Field.